LBHackney-IT/Data-Platform-Playbook/docs/playbook/ingesting-data/014-CSV-files-to-Glue-Catalog-automation.md

   files and Glue tables created from these uploads, not just those stored under a particular `<project_name_prefix>`.
 - _Schema:_ All columns in the generated Glue tables are currently created as `string` types.
-- _Upload location:_ Place one or more CSV files beneath the project prefix.
-  Avoid additional subfolders because they do not become part of the table name and can cause table-name collisions.
+- _Upload location:_ Create a separate `<table_name>` subfolder for every table
+  inside the project folder.
+Keep one CSV file in each table subfolder.
+- _Existing uploads:_ The legacy
+  `<department>/<project_name_prefix>/<file_name>.csv` layout remains supported, but it should not be used for multiple tables because all files share the same S3 table location.

 ### Using Parking as an Example

-Parking users upload to:
+Parking users can create two tables in the same `ringgo` project folder:

 ```
-s3://dataplatform-prod-user-uploads/parking/ringgo/permits_march.csv
+s3://dataplatform-prod-user-uploads/parking/ringgo/permits/permits_march.csv
+s3://dataplatform-prod-user-uploads/parking/ringgo/payments/payments_march.csv
 ```

-This generates the table `ringgo_permits_march` inside the `parking_user_uploads_db` Glue database.
+These generate `ringgo_permits` and `ringgo_payments` inside the `parking_user_uploads_db` Glue database.
+Each table points only to its own table subfolder.

 ## 3. Upload CSV files (Console)